 - Customer support.
 Search for the existing customer’s verdict of a hosting provider’s customer support.
 Choose the one with 24/7 availability.

 Imagine the concept of your blog, how you want your blog post to appear, and what content you want to display.

 After that, decide on the color palette that represents your food blog’s topic.
 Use neutral colors since it’s better in making your original food pictures stand out.
-Take a look at Recipe Girl’s recipe food blog that emphasizes her food pictures.
+Take a look at Recipe Girl’s recipe food blog, which emphasizes her food pictures.